Hacking is a growing problem online... here are 13 tips on how to prevent hacking to help reduce your exposure.

 As hackers become smarter about accessing our devices through the websites we visit, it’s vital to protect our computers, tablets, and smartphones from unauthorized access.
 Here’s how to prevent hacking and reduce the risks:

-● Use a Virtual Private Network--Virtual private networks allow you securely access information over a public network using dedicated connections and encryption.
+● Use a Virtual Private Network: Virtual Private Networks (VPN) allow you securely access information over a public network using dedicated connections and encryption.
 VPNs offer a solution to the problem of remote access to sensitive information.

 ● Install Antivirus Software: Antivirus software is a common sense measure.
 If you can’t find a paid program that you can easily afford, you should at least install a free edition.